Go To Top

-Since every state except New Hampshire requires you to carry insurance on registered vehicles, suspending coverage means you might have to suspend or cancel your car’s registration and then, if you want to put the car back on the road later on, reinstate it.
+Suspending coverage means you might also have to suspend or cancel your car’s registration and then, if you want to put the car back on the road later on, reinstate it.
 Some states have a procedure for doing this, but it might be more of a hassle than it's worth.

-And, if you financed your auto, be sure to check the loan documents.
-Sometimes lenders require you to carry insurance on the vehicle and don't allow coverage suspensions.
+Finally, if you financed your car, be sure to check the loan documents.
+Lenders require you to carry insurance on the vehicle and generally don't allow coverage suspensions.

 What are the consequences of suspending your car insurance coverage?